smartcontractkit/solana-stablecoin-workshop/INSTRUCTIONS.md

 **📝 What to add in .env:**
 - Add: `ETH_RECEIVER_ADDRESS=[your-ethereum-wallet-address]`

-**💡 Important:** Use the same Ethereum wallet address where you want to receive the tokens.
-This should be the wallet you used for Ethereum deployment steps.
+**💡 Important:** Use your Ethereum wallet address for token receipt.

 ```bash
 # Load the updated variables